 Vegetables contain high levels of fiber – soluble and insoluble, both of which are important for reducing triglyceride levels.
-Fiber prevents fat from digesting too quickly, slowing down the absorption process and keeping triglycerides low in your blood (11).
+Fiber prevents fat and carbohydrates from digesting too quickly, slowing down the absorption process and keeping triglycerides low in your blood (11).

 Low-Fat Dairy Products

 Whole grains contain B vitamins, fiber and antioxidants that lower blood triglyceride levels.
 Eating whole grains can also reduce the risk of cardiovascular disease since they’re packed with nutrients that help unclog arteries and prevent plaque buildup (14).

 Certain fats are healthier for your heart than others.
 Healthy fats include polyunsaturated and monounsaturated fatty acids, both of which have been linked with lower triglyceride levels (3).
 Examples of healthy oils you can use to replace saturated fat are extra virgin olive oil or avocado oil.

 Dropping pounds by the dozens without putting yourself through the wringer is everyone’s weight loss pipe dream.
 But what if we told you that the BetterMe app can make that happen?
 Keep yourself in prime shape with our fat-blasting workouts, delicious budget-sparing recipes, and body-transforming challenges with our app!